Independent African news, markets, culture and politics.

 The worst is over, Tinubu declares in Independence Day broadcast — Daily Nigerian

-The president recalled that his administration inherited an economy on the brink of collapse, weakened by decades of fiscal mismanagement and distorted policies.
-Upon assuming office, the government had to choose between maintaining the status quo or implementing bold reforms to rescue the nation.
-Tinubu emphasized that the tough decisions made by his administration were necessary to prevent Nigeria from drifting into a deeper economic crisis.
+Tinubu recalled that his administration inherited an economy on the brink of collapse, weakened by decades of fiscal mismanagement and distorted policies.
+Upon assuming office, the government faced a choice: maintain the status quo or implement bold reforms to rescue the nation.
+He emphasized that the tough decisions made by his administration were necessary to prevent Nigeria from drifting into a deeper economic crisis.

-Within three years, the government’s reforms, including the removal of the corrupt fuel subsidy and unification of foreign exchange, are beginning to yield positive results.
-These steps have dismantled incentives that sustained a rent-seeking economy and redirected resources to priority sectors.
-The administration has channeled funds towards education, healthcare, national security, agriculture, and critical economic infrastructure such as roads, power, broadband, and social investment programs.
+Within three years, the government’s reforms—including the removal of the corrupt fuel subsidy and the unification of foreign exchange—are beginning to yield positive results.
+These steps have dismantled incentives that sustained a rent‑seeking economy and redirected resources to priority sectors.
+Funds have been channeled toward education, healthcare, national security, agriculture, and critical economic infrastructure such as roads, power, broadband, and social investment programs.

-Tinubu emphasized the need for collective action to accelerate development, warning that Nigeria is racing against time to address its infrastructure challenges.
-He called on all stakeholders to work together to fast-track development and deliver on the promise of a greater Nigeria.
-The president’s declaration suggests that Nigeria is making progress towards economic recovery, but the journey is far from over, and sustained efforts are required to achieve lasting prosperity.
+Tinubu stressed the need for collective action to accelerate development, warning that Nigeria is racing against time to address its infrastructure challenges.
+He called on all stakeholders to work together to fast‑track development and deliver on the promise of a greater Nigeria.
+While the president’s declaration suggests progress toward economic recovery, he acknowledged that the journey is far from over and that sustained effort is required to achieve lasting prosperity.

 Scroll to Top